 Even for those not intrigued by history or religion, the churches are recognized for their artistic significance as well.
 Carved entirely in relief, the structures represent some of the most sophisticated carvings monumental architectural achievements of their time or any other.

-Contact your Ker & Downey luxury travel consultant to begin planning your journey to Ethiopia.
+Contact your Ker & Downey luxury travel consultant to begin planning your journey to Ethiopia and travel to Lalibela, Ethiopia.
 While many can describe the impact of the churches of Lalibela, their true magnificence awaits those who see them with their own eyes.